BaneleMlamleli/Retarded-stuff-I-compiled-over-the-years/README.md

 # Retarded-stuff-I-compiled-over-the-years

-This repo is just weird stuff I have created some obtained from the internet that have and still helping me in my journey of programming.
+This repo contains material that have and still helping me in my journey of programming.
+I created some of the stuff and some I obtained over the internet.